 The publicity co-chairs work collaboratively with the communications coordinating committee to develop and implement a publicity and marketing strategy that focuses primarily on promoting The Cecilia Chorus of New York’s concert season.
 Chairs work with fellow board members to ensure that all communications to patrons, donors, and Chorus members have a streamlined look and feel across all mediums, including print, social media, the website, and email communications.

-Erika Renae Keith has concentrated primarily on the design and production of all promotional concert materials, working directly with chorus designer Jieun Yang.
-With her co-chair Steven Salzgeber, she has overseen print production and mailings, and she has taken over the position of webmaster which she will continue to fulfill.
+Erika Renae Keith has concentrated primarily on the design and production of all promotional concert materials, working directly with the Chorus's designer, Jieun Yang.
+With her co-chair Steven Salzgeber, Erika has overseen print production and mailings, and she has taken over the position of webmaster which she will continue to fulfill.
 Erika: “What I have loved best about this volunteer job is the creative side: working over the summer with Jieun, with important input from our Music Director Mark Shapiro, to determine the design of the coming season’s concert posters, flyers, and postcards.
 The rest of the year is more the production side, making sure that these designs are printed and distributed correctly and on time.”

 Steven Salzgeber has worked tirelessly with our paid publicist to develop press releases and conduct outreach to publications across New York City.
 The New York Choral Consortium lists some 65 member choruses, all performing for the public and, inevitably, competing for press coverage.
-Steven: “My finest moment, I think, was in February of this year when I managed, after a great deal of sleuthing, to find the name and email address of exactly the right music editor from The New Yorker magazine who might be interested in our March concert (Oedipus the King, by the Brothers Balliett - ed).
-This resulted in a wonderful listing in their arts section, Goings On About Town, and when I reached out to this same editor again in April, he gave us a terrific shout-out for our Jabri-Brahms concert in May.
+Steven: “My finest moment, I think was in February of this year when I managed to get a listing of our March concert (Oedipus the King, by the Brothers Balliett - ed) in the arts section Goings on About Town of The New Yorker magazine - and then again in their April issue, when they gave us a terrific shout-out for our Jabri-Brahms concert in May.
 Press work is a relentless push, but it’s so satisfying when it yields results like that!”

 ELAINE BERGMAN AND GINA CARROLL: development co-chairs (outgoing)